 Why is a TekVest better than a traditional MX chest protector?

 The market is, and will always be, dominated by the traditional hard-plastic "roost" protectors.
 They are cheap and easy to produce and do a good job at what they were designed to do; protect the rider from roost spray.
 However, they do little to protect against impact and can be uncomfortable to wear.
 The TekVest soft-armor configuration provides roost protection and more importantly; impact protection.
 The energy absorbing armor features the use of UHMW (Ultra High Molecular Weight) plastic for outstanding cut resistance, flexibility and roost protection.
 No one in the industry offers this much protection and few are as comfortable to wear as the TekVest.

-How come they are so much more money than MX roost guards or other types of body armor?
+Why do TekVest's cost more than MX roost guards or other types of body armor?

 What is UHMW and how does the armor work?